This project forms part of EATMT’s research into Ralph Vaughan Williams’ collecting in the East. For more information see the page RVW in the East.

 North End Voices community project

-This project ran from 2005 to 2007, starting life as part of the 2005 Norfolk Playback project, with a workshop and short performance of songs collected from the fishing community of the North End of King's Lynn.
+The North End Voices community project ran from 2005 to 2007, starting life as part of the 2005 Norfolk Playback project, with a workshop and short performance of songs collected from the fishing community of the North End of King’s Lynn.